podlove/documentation/podlove-publisher/guides/dsgvo-gdpr.md

 **Flattr**

-Within this online offer buttons of the micropayment service "Flattr" are included, which are provided by Flattr Network Ltd. mit Sitz in 2nd Floor, White bear yard 114A, Clerkenwell Road, London, Middlesex, England, EC1R 5DF, United Kingdom.
+Within this online offer buttons of the micropayment service "Flattr" are included, which are provided by Flattr AB, Box 4111, 203 12 Malmö, Sweden.
 When you access pages of this website that contain these buttons, your browser connects directly to Flattr's servers.

 If users have created an account with Flattr, with which they are logged in at the same time, Flattr receives the information that users have visited the respective page of this online offer.
 If users have a Flattr account, are logged in and interact with the button, information about it will be transmitted to Flattr and stored there for billing purposes according to local guidelines.
 Even if users are not logged in, usage data may be collected and stored.
 To see exactly how your data is processed when you click the Flattr button, users can visit [flattr.com/privacy](https://flattr.com/privacy).